 It's also important to find out what the lenders policy is on early and late repayment - so that you know what to expect should you want to repay the loan early or if you miss a payment.
 If you're looking for a short term loan many of these aspects will not be as important however, being aware of them will ensure you don’t end up paying more than you should.

-Qualifying for a personal loan
+Do I qualify for a personal loan?

 The qualification requirements for personal loan vary wildly depending on the lender you use and on what type of loan you're applying for.
 The basic application requirements that are applicable to all South African lenders are: that the applicant is over 18 (in some cases 21 or 22), that they are South African citizens or permanent residents and that they are employed or self employed and earning a stable income.